byuitechops/d2l-to-canvas-conversion-tool/documentation/Course object template.md

 },
     /* Stores various information bits that are used by the program, but are not determined by the user */ 'info': {
-    'data': '<object>[]',           // Copy of object created by propmt.
+    'data': '<object>[]',           // Copy of object created by prompt.
 Kept as a backup.
 DO NOT USE 'username': '<string>',         // The users username.
 Required to download course from D2L 'password': '<string>',         // The users password.
 Required to download course from D2L 'instructorName': '<string>',   // Instructors first and last name